amalgamaria/secretariat/docs/running-jobs/batch-jobs.rst

 +-----------------------------------------------------------------------+---------------------------------------------------------------+
 | ``--ntasks=2 --cpus-per-task=2``					| 2 processes with up to 2 CPUs for multithreading		|
 +-----------------------------------------------------------------------+---------------------------------------------------------------+

+*Note*: If you choose to request resources that allow for multithreading, make sure that the software within your script supports multiple CPU usage.

 .. _Vijay: https://scienceweb.clemson.edu/chg/dr-vijay-shankar-2/
 .. _Maria: https://scienceweb.clemson.edu/chg/maria-adonay/